Articles on: Animal Training

 During the training period:

-1. Animals are introduced to a simple Virtual Paddock with a simple fence segments (no complex boundaries).
+1. Animals are introduced to a simple Virtual Paddock (no complex boundaries).

 2. As animals approach the boundary, they hear the audio cue.